Safety

 In addition to the decision-making process described, other precautions exist in the area of safety.
 All shells have positive buoyancy (watertight compartments at the bow and stern) and the oars can be used as flotation devices.
 All launches (motor boats) are equipped with life preservers for all rowers and a megaphone for use by the coach, “space blankets” to protect rowers from the cold should they get wet, and radios or cellular telephones to contact other coaches, the boathouse and the Harbor Police.

 A parent volunteer Dock Monitor is available at practices to help if an emergency arises.
 Finally, all students who row crew must pass a swimming test.
 Additional water safety training is offered at the beginning of each season.
-Each crew member is expected to comply with team rules and Potomac Boat Club rules to maintain safe and proper behavior at all times.
+Each crew member is expected to comply with team rules and Columbia Island Marina rules to maintain safe and proper behavior at all times.

 Should on-water assistance be required, the D.C.
 Marine Police have jurisdiction.
 Once they arrive, they have authority over coaches and rowers.
 If the Police deem it necessary, some, or all, of the rowers involved in an emergency situation could be sent to a hospital for a check-up.
 At this point, our coaches have no say in the police decision process.